Professional Profile

 Awards & Recognition

 I have received over $272,000 in fellowships and scholarships, including the American Association of University Women (AAUW) International Fellowship, The Dean Fellowships, and the Commonwealth Shared Scholarship.
 I have also been recognized with the Critical Management Studies Division's Most Promising Early Career Paper Award (Academy of Management, 2024), Ph.D.
-Award for Academic Distinction in Organizations and Social Change, College of Management, UMass, Boston, 2023, Beacon Emerging Leader Award, University of Massachusetts, Boston, 2023 and University College London, Institute for Global Prosperity 2021 Best Dissertation Award, UK.
+Award for Academic Distinction in Organizations and Social Change (College of Management, UMass Boston, 2023), Beacon Emerging Leader Award (University of Massachusetts Boston, 2023), and University College London Institute for Global Prosperity Best Dissertation Award (2021).
+Additionally, I was named Best Graduating Student at the University for Development Studies (2019) and received the RAINS Cash Prize as First Female to attain First Class Honors.

 Scholarly Practice